How Serious Is My Family Member’s Pinellas County DUI Manslaughter Charge

 • Attendee at the Drug Recognition Expert Program

-For a free consultation with a defense attorney in St. Petersburg, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with a defense attorney in St. Petersburg, please contact The Law Offices of Marc N. Pelletier today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.